 It’s rare that the final sale price of a home matches the exact asking price.
 When entering into negotiations with buyers, it’s important not to burn your bridges.

 It can be tempting to accept a high offer and dismiss lower ones.
 However, it’s important to consider the financial situation of every buyer.
 A cash buyer who offers a few thousand dollars less can be far more suitable than a buyer who still needs to secure their financing.
 If the financing falls through, so could the sale of your home.
 If you’ve damaged your relationship with buyers that have previously made offers, those opportunities will be lost and you’ll be left to start from scratch.

 Similarly, if you receive an unsuitable offer, respond politely and explain why you have set the price as is rather than completely dismissing the offer.
 Use tangible facts, such as recent sales history or evidence of expensive renovations that have added value to your home.
 The buyer may come back with a better offer after considering your thoughtful response.

 7 – Keep Your Ducks in a Row

 You wouldn’t want to miss out on selling your property simply because you didn’t have the proper documents, would you?

-You should enlist a trusted conveyancer to prepare all necessary contracts and legal documents before you list your property online.
-We’ve had vendors receive offers within the first 24 hours of being listed on the market, so it pays to be prepared!
-In fact, if your property is in NSW, you are required by law to have a Contract of Sale prepared before putting your property on the market.
+Enlist a trusted conveyancer to prepare all necessary contracts and legal documentation before you list your property for sale.
+Some of our vendors have received offers after just a few days of listing on the market, so it certainly pays to be prepared.
+In fact, if your property is in New South Wales, you are legally required to have a Contract of Sale prepared before putting your property on the market.

 Ultimately, selling real estate is all about preparation.
-Prepare your home accordingly before putting it on the market.
-Set realistic expectations for everything from your buyers’ opinions to your final sale price.
-Do this and you’ll be just as successful as any traditional real estate agent.
+Organise yourself and your home before listing on the market and set realistic expectations for everything from your buyers’ opinions to your final sale price.
+If you’re fully prepared, there is no doubt success is on the horizon.